-Shopping for a home means coming to understand a world of legalities designed to help protect the process of property transactions in the United States.
-That means learning about the various stages of investigation needed to transfer ownership with confidence.
-Home inspections, appraisals, title searches, and other steps inform buyers and sellers of possible complications with the sale.
-When it comes to navigating these requirements, homeowners need to understand their obligations and the mechanisms built to protect them, such as owner’s title insurance.
+Shopping for a home means coming to understand Owner’s Title Insurance vs. Lender’s Title Insurance.
+It also means learning about home inspections, appraisals, title searches, and other steps inform buyers and sellers of possible complications with the sale.
+Homeowners need to understand mechanisms built to protect them, such as owner’s title insurance.

 Title Insurance Basics

-Before discussing the difference between owner’s and lender’s title insurance, it helps to understand the basic facts about how this kind of insurance works, what it protects against, and how to find someone to provide it.
+Before discussing the difference between owner’s and lender’s title insurance, it helps to understand the basic facts about how this kind of insurance works.
+What does it protects against?
 Title insurance is itself a simple concept with a long history.
 It exists in many countries, although outside the United States it is not a standard part of every real estate sale.
-In the U.S., lender’s insurance is a legal requirement of a sale, and only owner’s insurance is optional.
+In the U.S., lender’s insurance is a legal requirement of a sale.
+And only owner’s insurance is optional.

 Title Insurance Requirements

 The requirements of coverage protections for title insurance are mostly similar from state to state, with small variances.
-There are a variety of ways to check on the requirements for coverage in a given state, but the simplest usually involves consulting the state government’s page for the topic.
-There, the required coverage is spelled out, and one can confirm that the coverage conforms with the law.
+There are a variety of ways to check on the requirements for coverage in a given state.
+The simplest usually involves consulting the state government’s page for the topic.
 In every state, parties to the transaction will be required to purchase a lender’s policy when receiving financing for the purchase of the property.

 Owner’s Title Insurance vs. Lender’s Title Insurance